syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 {% endhighlight  %}
 {% endtabs %}

-Since we have assigned the custom editor for property type **double**, the custom editor will be applied for `Age` property item.
-You can also create custom editor and set value for ConstructorParameter property in xaml file as shown below.
+Since we have assigned the custom editor for property type **long(Int64)**, the custom editor will be applied for `Age` property item.
+You can also create custom editor and set value for `ConstructorParameter` property in xaml file as shown below.

 {% tabs %}
 {% highlight xaml %}